 7. Is there anything my financial advisor can do to help my tax situation?

 There's a close relationship between financial planning and taxes.
-That's why it's good for our client's to ask this question of their CPAs and then pass the CPA's answer back to us.
+That's why it's good for our clients to ask this question of their CPAs and then pass the CPA's answer back to us.
 The better informed the CPA or tax preparer is about your situation, the more effective we can be in planning and managing your investment and financial affairs.
-This is the perfect opportunity for three-way communications between you, our office, and your CPA or tax preparer.
+This is the perfect opportunity for conversations between you, our office, and your CPA or tax preparer.

 Of course, as always IIS Financial Services advises clients to seek professional tax assistance in making important tax decisions.